tiangolo/uwsgi-nginx-flask-docker/README.md

 **Note**: These instructions are for the `flask` tag and are intended for a general purpose Flask application.

-You can download these example files and use them as the template for your project:
+You can download this example and use it as the template for your project: [**example-flask**](<https://github.com/tiangolo/uwsgi-nginx-flask-docker/releases/download/v0.1.0/example-flask.zip>).

 ---